 - Tel: (+60) 3 7958 4021

-Yayasan SALAM Malaysia will be hosting the 15th Asia Pacific Regional Volunteer Conference of International Association for Volunteer Effort (IAVE) in Kuala Lumpur, Malaysia from Nov 22 to 26.
-Under the auspices of the Washington-headquartered IAVE, which promotes volunteering through 64 national volunteer centres and three regional volunteer networks, the regional conference is held biennially, … Continue reading The Power of Volunteerism
+Yayasan SALAM Malaysia hosted the 15th Asia Pacific Regional Volunteer Conference of International Association for Volunteer Effort (IAVE) in Kuala Lumpur, Malaysia from Nov 22 to 26.
+Under the auspices of the Washington-headquartered IAVE, which promotes volunteering through 64 national volunteer centres and three regional volunteer networks, the regional conference is held biennially, by the … Continue reading The Power of Volunteerism

 Female equality rights have come a long way since the late 1800s and early 1900s when the women’s rights movements saw females fighting for their basic rights – to education, work, equal pay, representation in society, reproductive rights, autonomy, freedom of movement, and elimination of various forms of discrimination.
 In what is perceived as a … Continue reading Towards SDG#5 – Closing Gender Equality Gaps

 Growing up in Malaysia, we were used to seeing workers, both local and foreigners being exploited – long hours, low wages, no breaks, cramped living quarters, unsafe working conditions – all common sights when I was growing up.
 Fast forward 20 years : in 2016, Malaysia, an almost developed-status country was ranked Tier 2 Watchlist … Continue reading The Road to Reforming Human Rights in Malaysia